pthom/litgen_template/CUSTOMIZE_NAMES.md

-* Step 1: enter the name of the cpp library to bind: a project with this name will be placed inside external/ (you can later replace it with your own) (in this template, this project is named "examplelibcpp")
+* Step 1: enter the name of the cpp library to bind: a project with this name will be placed inside external/ (you can later replace it with your own) (in this template, this project is named "DaftLib")

     Name of the cpp library to bind: mylib